PittNAIL/pittnail.github.io/content/_index.md

 ### News

+- Dec, 2023.
+The GREAT PLEA ethical principles have been reported in several media coverages: [news-medical][great1], [AI in Healthcare][great2].
+- Dec, 2023.
+Our paper "Adopting and expanding ethical principles for generative artificial intelligence from military to healthcare" is published in the Nature npj Digital Medicine.
+In this paper, we propose the “GREAT PLEA” ethical principles, namely Governability, Reliability, Equity, Accountability, Traceability, Privacy, Lawfulness, Empathy, and Autonomy, for generative AI applications in healthcare. [link][great]
+- Nov, 2023.
+Our paper "Mitigating bias in the patient representation learned from the electronic health records" is published in the Journal of Biomedical Informatics. [link][fpm]
 - July 17, 2023 Our 5-year R01 grant "Closing the loop with an automatic referral population and summarization system", in colloration with [Yifan Peng][yifan] from Cornel, [Justin F. Rousseau][justin], [Ying Ding][ying], and [Greg Durrett][greg] from UT Austin, is funded by NLM!
 - July 6, 2023 Our paper "ReDWINE: A Clinical Datamart with Text Analytical Capabilities to Facilitate Rehabilitation Research" is published in the International Journal of Medical Informatics.
 - April 22, 2023 Our paper "Few-Shot Learning for Clinical Natural Language Processing Using Siamese Neural Networks" is published in JMIR AI.